 Peter leads FMR's agricultural clean-water advocacy efforts.
 As point person in a multi-year effort, he advances policy reforms to integrate next-generation crops and cropping systems into Minnesota's farming landscape.
 Long-term, these innovative crops and practices will improve the river's health while enhancing farm prosperity.

-Peter lives with his wife, Isabel, and their dog Djuna in Longfellow near the Mississippi Gorge Regional Park.
-His interests outside of the office include wildlife watching, reading, sports, crosswords (according to the NYT Crosswords app, he is officially a Genius, so take that, 3rd grade teacher Mrs. Chaney!) and baking.
+Peter lives with his wife, Isabel, and their dog in Longfellow near the Mississippi Gorge Regional Park.
+His interests outside of the office include wildlife watching, painting, reading, sports, crosswords, and baking.

 email@example.com, 651-222-2193 x21